edwinb-ai/BioMetaheuristics.jl/docs/src/index.md

 ## The Evolutionary Computation Bestiary

-There is a _hidden_ goal for `Newtman.jl` and that is to implement _all_ of the algorithms proposed in the [EC Bestiary](https://github.com/fcampelo/EC-Bestiary)[^6], which is a compilation of most of the nature and bio-inspired algorithms in the literature.
+There is a _hidden_ goal for `BioMetaheuristics.jl` and that is to implement _all_ of the algorithms proposed in the [EC Bestiary](https://github.com/fcampelo/EC-Bestiary)[^6], which is a compilation of most of the nature and bio-inspired algorithms in the literature.

 ### On the name of the package

-Because of this _hidden_ goal, the name `Newtman` was chosen, which is a [pormanteau](https://www.merriam-webster.com/dictionary/portmanteau) of the character by J.K.
+Because of this _hidden_ goal, the name `BioMetaheuristics` was chosen, which is a [pormanteau](https://www.merriam-webster.com/dictionary/portmanteau) of the character by J.K.
 Rowling, **Newt**on Sca**man**der, whose purpose in life is to collect samples of _fantastic beasts_ and create a book or log of their nature.